instrumentisto/rust-incubator/orientation.md

 ### Exclusion algorithm

 - Write to the person responsible for the expulsion of students - [Stepan](https://t.me/stepko_o)
-- Say goodbye and thank you to everyone in a telegramm chat.
+- Say goodbye to everyone in a telegram chat.
+(You can also write your feedback and tell the reason of your living if you want).
 - Log out of the chat within 24 hours.

 > 💡 Those expelled may participate in the next bootcamp.
 On general terms and conditions